Ismenama5s/haseeb-qureshi.github.io/_posts/2019-10-31-ethereum-is-now-unforkable-thanks-to-defi.md

 ## The valley of D-ETH

 Imagine a small cohort goes through with the fork.
 Still optimistic, they brand their chain Decentralized ETH, or D-ETH.
 What will they find on the new chain waiting for them?
-As in all forks, the entire state of all smart contracts will be ported over --- but without the operators to keep them running, what will happen?
+As in all forks, the entire state of all smart contracts will be ported over—but without the operators to keep them running, what will happen?

 ![](https://miro.medium.com/max/1732/1*92IGnoOnZkSs2IpOah0nkA.png)